 Buildings of historic significance, or that are of adaptive use, will be reconstructed/replicated.
 The laundry building, watch room, storage shed, and elevated water tower have been reconstructed.
 Other structures that will be replicated in the future include a two story residence used by multiple keepers and a single family keeper’s cottage.

-Over the years, the Piedras Blancas lighthouse, which is on the National Register of Historic Places, has been soiled and discolored.
+Over the years, the Piedras Blancas lighthouse, which is on the National Register of Historic Places, became soiled and discolored.
 In 2012 the lighthouse was painted gleaming white.